 Job hunting, like car shopping, has great moments.
 For the most part, though, it requires time, effort, research, and facing challenges.
-Many things can go wrong but the rewards can be great, particularly if you wind up at one of your dream jobs.
+If you navigate the process successfully, you may wind up at one of your dream jobs.

-In this post, I’ll share lessons and personal war stories to help you get through a job hunt and land the right tech job for you.
+In this post, I’ll share lessons and personal experiences to help you get through a job hunt and land the right tech job for you.

 Over a 3 month period, I:

 - Applied to 25 places